tokenring-ai/wikipedia/README.md

 # @tokenring-ai/wikipedia

-Wikipedia search integration for Token Ring AI agents.
-This package provides a service for interacting with the Wikipedia API and tools for AI agents to search articles and retrieve page content.
+Wikipedia search and content retrieval integration for Token Ring AI agents.
+This package provides a service for interacting with the Wikipedia API and tools for AI agents to search articles and retrieve raw wiki markup content.

 ## Overview

-The `@tokenring-ai/wikipedia` package enables seamless integration with the Wikipedia API for searching articles and retrieving raw page content.
+The `@tokenring-ai/wikipedia` package enables seamless integration with the Wikipedia API for searching articles and retrieving raw content.
 It is designed specifically for use within the Token Ring AI agent framework, allowing agents to query Wikipedia programmatically.

 ### Key Features

 - **Wikipedia Service**: Core service for direct API interactions with Wikipedia
 - **Agent Tools**: Two pre-built tools for AI workflows:
-  - `wikipedia/search`: Search Wikipedia articles with configurable options
+  - `wikipedia_search`: Search Wikipedia articles with configurable options
-  - `wikipedia/getPage`: Retrieve raw wiki markup content by page title
+  - `wikipedia_getPage`: Retrieve raw wiki markup content by page title
 - **TypeScript Support**: Full TypeScript definitions and type safety
 - **Input Validation**: Zod schemas for robust input validation
 - **Error Handling**: Built-in error handling and retry logic